Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Preliminaries

-Notice how the bounds on $L_X$ and $L_C$ depend on $c$.
-This is one of the reasons why we use the \textit{a priori} bounds $L_X\in[0,L_{X,max}]$ and $L_C\in[0,L_{C,max}]$ given in Assumption~\ref{Hyp_K} : they allow us to bound $c$ and $\delta$ independently of $L_C$ and $L_X$.
-We are thus able to begin by choosing an acceptable values for those parameters, before then giving upper bounds on $L_X$ and $L_C$.
+Notice how the bounds on $L_{X}$ and $L_{C}$ depend on $c$.
+This is one of the reasons why we use the \textit{a priori} bounds $L_{X}\in[0,L_{X,\max}]$ and $L_{C}\in[0,L_{C,\max}]$ given in the assumptions of Theorem~\ref{thm:unif}: they allow us to bound $c$ and $\delta$ independently of $L_{C}$ and $L_{X}$.
+We are thus able to begin by choosing acceptable values for those parameters, before then giving upper bounds on $L_{X}$ and $L_{C}$.
+The condition of taking $L_{X}$ and $L_{C}$ small enough (the condition $L_{X} <c^K$ and $L_{C}<c^K$ for a well chosen $c^K$, given in Theorem~\ref{thm:unif}) is necessary to satisfy the conditions of~\eqref{eq:conditions_LXLC1},~\eqref{eq:conditions_LXLC2} and~\eqref{eq:conditions_LXLC3}.

-We quickly mention that the constants $\mathcal{C}_1$, $\mathcal{C}_2$ and $\mathcal{C}_z$ above come from Lemma~\ref{rho_1_2} later.
-We gather some properties required in the calculations of the proof of Theorem~\ref{thm_unif} in the following lemma.
+We quickly mention that the constants $\mathcal{C}_1$, $\mathcal{C}_2$ and $\mathcal{C}_{z}$ above come from Lemma~\ref{lem:rho_1_2} later.
+We gather some properties required in the calculations of the proof of Theorem~\ref{thm:unif} in the following lemma.
 Again, these properties are the ones motivating the choice of parameters